 We heard stories about how she wrote the Harry Potter books, including the Edinburgh hotel where she completed the seventh book and the cafe which is the alleged birthplace of the book series.

 We also saw Victoria Street, one of the streets that is claimed to be Diagon Alley (apparently there are several different streets in the UK that might be the inspiration for it).

-Fans should head to Victoria street for some Harry Potter souvenir shops.
+Fans should also head to Victoria street for some Harry Potter souvenir shops.

 The Palace of Holyrood in Edinburgh

 The Royal palace in Edinburgh is a popular and very enjoyable attraction.

 When you enter, get the excellent audio visual guide.
 It is very detailed and includes some interviews and even interactive games that make everything you see more interesting.

 The rooms are as beautiful as you might expect, with lavish tapestries, furniture, carpets and artwork.

 No photography is allowed unfortunately, but check out the website to see what it looks like.